A Causal Framework for Observational Studies of Discrimination

 To assess the role of race or gender in decision making, researchers often examine disparities between groups after adjusting for relevant factors.
 For example, to measure racial discrimination in lending decisions, one might estimate race-specific approval rates after adjusting for creditworthiness, typically via a regression model.
 This simple statistical strategy---sometimes called benchmark analysis---has been used to study discrimination in a wide variety of domains, including banking~\citep{munnell1996mortgage}, employment~\citep{berg2002measuring}, education~\citep{baum2005gender}, healthcare~\citep{balsa2005testing}, housing~\citep{greenberg2016discrimination, edelman2014digital}, and criminal justice~\citep{rehavi2014racial, fryer2019empirical, gelman2007analysis, ayres2002, macdonald2017analysis}.

 The results of benchmark analyses are often framed in causal terms (e.g., as an effect of race on outcomes), but it is well understood that such an approach suffers from at least three significant statistical challenges when used to estimate causal quantities.
 First, at a conceptual level, it is unclear how best to rigorously define causal estimands of interest when the treatment is race, gender, or another largely immutable trait.
 Second, estimates can be plagued by omitted-variable bias if one does not appropriately adjust for all relevant covariates.
-Third---and the focus of our paper---there are worries that estimates are corrupted by post-treatment bias when one adjusts for covariates or restricts to samples of individuals determined downstream from the treatment variable.
+Third---and the focus of our paper---there are worries that estimates are corrupted by post-treatment bias when one adjusts for covariates or restricts to samples of individuals determined downstream from race, gender, or another such treatment variable.
 This concern, in particular, has raised doubts about the reliability of the literature on police discrimination, where many studies rely on administrative stop records, and hence implicitly condition on officers stopping an individual, an action that itself is likely discriminatory~\citep{knox-2019, heckman2020comment}.

 Here we present a causal framework for conceptualizing and estimating a measure of discrimination that is suitable for many applied problems.
 Our framing specifically addresses concerns about post-treatment bias.
 To do so, we first define a causal quantity---the second-stage sample average treatment effect, or \(\cdes\)---which closely maps to the legal notion of disparate treatment.
-We then introduce the idea of subset ignorability, which formally justifies the use of benchmark analysis to estimate the \(\cdes\), and discuss settings in which this condition is likely to (approximately) hold.
+For this estimand, by carefully considering the timing of events, we show that treatment assignment conceptually occurs after selection into the sample of interest.
+We then introduce the notion of subset ignorability, show that this condition formally justifies the use of benchmark analysis to estimate the \(\cdes\), and discuss settings in which it is likely to hold approximately.
 We illustrate these ideas by analyzing synthetic data, as well as a detailed dataset of prosecutorial charging decisions for approximately 20,000 felony arrests in a major U.S.\ county.
 By developing this statistical foundation, we hope to place discrimination studies on more solid theoretical footing.